alphagov/govuk-fastly/README.md

 1. Ensure you have terraform installed (tfenv is preferable)
 1. Log in to your Terraform Cloud account with `terraform login`
+1. `cd` to the service module in which you wish to make changes
-1. Run `terraform init` to initialise the providers and modules
+1. Run `terraform init` and pick an environment to run the plan in
 1. Run `terraform plan` to run plans with your local copy of the config

-## Directory Structure
+## File Structure

-* `modules/` - contains reusable modules
-* `modules/www` - configuration for www.gov.uk service
-* `modules/assets` - configuration for assets service
-* `modules/shared` - contains files that are required by multiple services
+* `shared/` - contains common files that are used by multiple services
-* `ab_tests.yaml` - list of AB test variants
+* `www/ab_tests.yaml` - list of AB test variants
 * `dictionaries.yaml` - non-secret Fastly dictionaries (e.g. AB test expiry times)

+Each other directory in the root of this repo is a Fastly service.

 ## Getting Terraform Cloud access